 Parents may also benefit from tax-free education savings plans, tax credits and deductions, and the deduction of medical expenses for dependents (and some non-dependents in certain circumstances).

 Pitfalls to be Aware of:

 Children of dependent age may be taxed on investment income according to their parent’s tax bracket under the “Kiddie Tax.”
 In addition, the IRS is aware that child-based tax credit programs can be used by the unscrupulous to claim tax benefits so it’s important to maintain documentation of any credit claimed.

+We hope you find these tax strategies for new families helpful.
 We would be pleased to help you through the details of these tax considerations.